utkaarsh18/Basic-ML-Projects/Word_Cloud/Readme.md

-This file contains a word cloud made using Popular datset of Netflix Titles.
+This file contains a word cloud made using Popular dataset of Netflix Titles.